The Cost Reality

 The reality is simple:

-Care still costs money.
+Care still requires money.

 Or both.